edstott/ES-synth-starter/doc/LabPart2.md

 	> - Group global variables into structs or singeton classes, so fewer objects are shared
 	> - Define all global variables in a single source file and declare them as required in other source  files with `extern`
 	> - Create access methods or functions that read, write or update shared objects so that you don't need to replicate synchronisation code in different tasks
-	> - In C++, use RAII (resource acquisition is initialization) to obtain mutex locks automatically in a local scope
+	> - Use C++ RAII (resource acquisition is initialization) to obtain mutex locks automatically in a local scope

 ### 2. CAN bus communication